-Instagram Stories are driving tons of engagement.
+Instagram Stories are still driving tons of engagement.

 Whether you’re already using IG Stories or not, it’s crucial to be aware of the best Instagram Story size you can use.